-- 1. City parks, buildings and major features shall generally be named in accordance with geographical, historical or ecological features indigenous to the park site or to the immediate vicinity of the site. - Parks, buildings and major features may be named for an individual under the following conditions: - a.
+- 1. City parks, buildings and major features shall generally be named in accordance with geographical, historical or ecological features indigenous to the park site or to the immediate vicinity of the site. - 2.
+Parks, buildings and major features may be named for an individual under the following conditions: - a.
 Naming of parks and recreational facilities is usually reserved only for persons who are deceased.
-Such naming after a person shall not occur until the person has been deceased for at least (5) years and that person's historical significance and good reputation have been secured in the history of the community or nation. - b.
+Such naming after a person shall not occur until the person has been deceased for at least (5) years and that person's historical significance and good standing have been secured in the history of the community or nation. - b.
 Where the individual has made a significant gift of land to the City; or - c.
 In memoriam for an individual who has made a significant contribution to the City of Ann Arbor parks and recreation; or - It should not be assumed that a financial contribution guarantees that a park, building or major feature is named after the individual/organization/business making or associated with the contribution. - d.
 Has made a significant contribution to the protection of natural, cultural, or horticultural resources of the City of Ann Arbor parks department; or - e.
 Has substantially contributed to the advancement of commensurate types of recreational opportunities within the City of Ann Arbor parks system; or - f.
 Has made a significant contribution to the betterment of a specific park, consistent with the established criteria and standards for the designated park classification. - 3.
 Parks and Recreation facilities will not normally be named for living persons.
-Exceptions to this policy may be made by a simple majority vote of City Council as follows: - The person nominated has lived a significant period of time in the Ann Arbor Community - b.
-The person nominated had made a substantial contribution (monetary or service) to the specific park, recreation area and facility being named; or - c.
+Exceptions to this policy may be made by a simple majority vote of City Council as follows: - a.
+The person nominated has lived a significant period of time in the Ann Arbor Community; or - b.
+The person nominated had made a substantial contribution (monetary or service) to the specific park, recreation area or facility being named; or - c.
 The person nominated has made significant contribution to the community over an extended period of time; or - d.
 The person nominated has received national recognition for activities that impact the local community. - 4.
-Parks, buildings and major features may also be named for historical events or places under the following conditions
+Parks, buildings, and major features may also be named for historical events or places under the following conditions: - a.
+The history of a major event or place can play an important role in the naming or renaming of parks and recreational facilities.
+The ability to preserve and honor the history of the City, its founders, pioneers, and other historical figures, heritage, and its local landmarks and prominent geographical locations by giving certain parks and recreational facilities names of historic, social and cultural significance.